 It might help to look at three of the most common employee engagement myths we hear from our clients:

 Instead, we have learned that the value of these employee perks is short-lived.
-In fact, employee perks consistently have the lowest correlation to levels of discretionary effort, intent to stay and advocacy.
-What matters more is:
+In fact, employee perks consistently have the lowest correlation to levels of discretionary effort, intent to stay, and advocacy.

 The survey is only the first step in what should become an ongoing and visible improvement effort.
 You need to create meaningful action plans for change, continuously reinforce the desired behaviors, and monitor progress.
 Otherwise you won’t move the needle.

 The Bottom Line